nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 48 - The Shard of Severance.md

 ### Scene 3: The Delivery

 - **Key Event:** Angelica selects Zephyr, the fleet's best pilot, for a suicide mission to deliver the "bomb" into the enemy flagship's engine room.
-  - _Key Dialog:_ **Angelica Vance:** "Tell Vane he finally gets to change the future.
+  - _Key Dialog:_ **Angelica Ward:** "Tell Vane he finally gets to change the future.
 He gets to end it."

 ---